bluetoother/ble-shepherd/README.md

         console.log(err);
 });

-// with `noble` sub-module, time can bot be set central.tuneScan({ interval: 16, window: 16 }, function (err) {
+// with `noble` sub-module, time can not be set central.tuneScan({ interval: 16, window: 16 }, function (err) {
     if (err)
         console.log(err);